NSchrading/redditDataExtractor/README.md

 Clicking on the display images will take you to the reddit submission from which the content was downloaded.
 Right clicking the submission (to the right of the image) will allow you to delete the content.
 Deselecting the 'restrict retrieved submissions to creation dates after the last downloaded submission' checkbox in the settings will then allow you to redownload the content.
 Or if you never want to download that content again, you can select 'delete content and never download again' which will blacklist it.

+Add/Remove Users/Subreddits by clicking the +/- buttons or selecting File->New.
+Edit their names by double clicking on the "new list item" entry in the lists.
+Right click on the user/subreddit list dropdown or hit File->New to make new user or subreddit lists to download from.
+In this way you can organize users or subreddits to download from so that your downloads go faster if you only want to download from a specific subset.

 The reddit data extractor will remember your settings and the users and subreddits you downloaded from, as long as you save before exiting.
 If you wish to delete a save, remove the 3 files under RedditDataExtractor/saves called settings.db.bak, settings.db.dat, and settings.db.dir.

 If you remove a user or subreddit from the list, the program will lose all memory of having downloaded content from them, allowing you to redownload everything again.
 Removing them will not delete their already downloaded content from your computer, however.

+Hit View->Remaining Imgur Requests (if you have set an Imgur client-id) to see how many requests you have left to make this day.
+Do not exceed this limit or you may be rate-limited or banned by Imgur.

 <dl>
   <dt>The following file types are supported:</dt>